The Beers

 Brown Ale

 Brown Ales offer a flavourful middle ground between hop-forward ales and malt-forward darker beers.
-Modern Brown Ales typically draw upon the classic British Brown Ale, expanding upon the pleasantly sweet flavour profile with medium to high levels of hop bitterness.
-Expect caramel and chocolate notes to be followed by a satisfyingly bitter finish.
+Modern Brown Ales typically draw upon the classic British style, expanding upon the pleasantly sweet flavour profile with medium to high levels of hop bitterness.
+Expect caramel and chocolate notes followed by a satisfyingly bitter finish.
+Irish craft brewers have adopted this style, adding their unique touch to create beers that appeal to a broad audience.

 Sours